emanuelevivoli/demo-calendar/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Using Docker

+### Create Container

+First create the Docker container with the following command:

+`my-terminal$ docker build -t example:dev .`

+### Run the Container

+Second, run the container binding the internal (hidden) container port to the output (visible) port by doing:

+`my-terminal$ docker run -p 4200:4321 --rm example:dev`

+### Note

+Of course you can change the container name, and the external port by changing:

+- `example:dev` is the name;
+- `4321` is the internal port (specified in the Dockerfile);
+- `4200` is the visible port, you can choose any port you want;